debiddr5777/Boot2Root---DDoS-/README.md

+USE THE TOOL ONLY FOR EDUCATIONAL PURPOSES.
+THE OWNER SHALL NOT BE LIABLE FOR ANY KIND OF ABUSING USAGE OF THIS TOOL ELSEWHERE.
 # Network Stress Testing Tool

 This tool simulates a network stress test on a target URL by generating concurrent HTTP requests while monitoring system resources.
 It also checks for DDoS protection before running the test.